berthelemy/flisspowercounselling/_pages/03-counselling.md

 <div id="image" class="image" align="center"><img src="{{ "/images/TherapyRoomSmall.jpg" | absolute_url }}" class="centered fit" /></div>

 My premises are in the S11 area of Sheffield, with access up one flight of stairs.
-During the Coronavirus pandemic I am not meeting face-to-face but do offer phone, WhatsApp or Zoom sessions.
+As well as meeting face-to-face I offer phone or Zoom sessions.

-I work Tuesday and Wednesday (including early evening).
+I work Tuesday and Wednesday up to 6pm.

 ### Fees:

-All appointments are £45 for 60 minutes, payable on the day usually by bank transfer or Paym (payment by mobile phone).
+All appointments are £50 for 60 minutes, payable on the day usually by bank transfer.